TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/add_smart_placement_sections.md

 To make smart placement functional (\ref SMART_PLACEMENT), linker script needs to be changed to account new section that compiler generates.

 \cond SOC_AM263PX
-If linker script is generated using Memory Configurator (\ref MEMORY_CONFIGURATOR) then memory confiurator needs to changed.
+If linker script is generated using Memory Configurator (\ref MEMORY_CONFIGURATOR) then memory configurator needs to changed.
 \endcond
 This page will show what changes needs to be done.